manueldeprada/Pretraining-T5-PyTorch-Lightning/README.md

   input_ids=['▁are', '<extra_id_0>', 'grouped']
   target_ids=['<extra_id_0>', '▁', '<extra_id_1>']
   ```
-- When loading the dataset for training, we are loading the chuck files as needed.
+- When loading the dataset for training, we are loading the chunk files as needed.
 It may be worth exploring the sequentialness of the SortishSampler for more efficient loading and also freeing loaded chunks that are not longer needed.